 The Pioneer set is hand-crafted from borosilicate glass and hammered silver-plated copper and was inspired by both the age-old concept of adding silver to water to purify it and and current medical research into the use of the material to expedite the healing of wounds.

-Through research I discovered that silver had long been used to disinfect and purify water, from the Egyptians storing water in silver containers, to sailors and early American pioneers putting silver coins in their flasks, barrels and water supplies to preserve the water and make it stay fresher for longer on their travels.
+‘I knew that silver was being used in the medical industry, so I decided to look into other properties the material had and discovered that it has long been used to disinfect and purify water, from the Egyptians storing water in silver containers, to sailors and early American pioneers putting silver coins in their flasks, barrels and water supplies to preserve it and keep it fresh on their travels.’

 Photography by Oskar Proctor.